Startup Equipment Financing

 SBA 7(a) and SBA 504 loans are among the most startup-accessible financing options.
 SBA 504 requires only 10% down and offers long terms.
 Processing takes 30-90 days.
 Use the SBA Lender Match tool to find approved lenders near you.

-Caterpillar's captive finance arm.
-Exclusively finances Caterpillar equipment.
+OEM captive finance programs exclusively finance that manufacturer's equipment.
 Startup-friendly when the owner has 680+ credit and industry experience.
 Known for fast approvals and occasional 0% promotional rates on new equipment.

-Alternative equipment lender working with businesses as young as 1 year and credit scores as low as 600.
+Independent equipment lenders work with businesses as young as 1 year and credit scores as low as 600.
 Same-day approvals for amounts up to $250,000.
 Higher rates than OEM programs but significantly more accessible for newer businesses.

-Specializes in startup and credit-challenged equipment financing.
-Works with businesses as young as 6 months in some programs.
+Some lenders specialize in startup and credit-challenged equipment financing.
+They work with businesses as young as 6 months in some programs.
 Particularly strong in the $10,000-$150,000 range.
 Rates are higher but approval is more accessible than traditional lenders.

-Equipment financing and leasing with straightforward applications and transparent pricing.
-Works with businesses as young as 2 years and 620+ credit.
+Third-party equipment finance companies offer leasing with straightforward applications and transparent pricing.
+Many work with businesses as young as 2 years and 620+ credit.
 Strong in technology, medical, and manufacturing equipment categories.

-Online equipment lender with fast digital applications.
-Works with businesses as young as 6 months and offers equipment financing and equipment leasing across multiple equipment categories.
-Competitive with Balboa Capital for startup-accessible programs.
+Online equipment lenders offer fast digital applications.
+Many work with businesses as young as 6 months and offer equipment financing and equipment leasing across multiple equipment categories.
+Competitive with other independent lenders for startup-accessible programs.

 Building Your Application